 Dave E. Sharp he/him) is a noisy librarian.
 He is the author of Lost on A Page, a speculative fiction novel that plays on genres.
 He writes short stories, stage plays, and the occasional sticky note.
 He enjoys connection readers to new authors and encouraging authors to create new work for their readers.

-JC Lynne is a graduate of Metropolitan State University and Colorado State University.
-She holds degrees in Aerospace Science, English, English Education, and Education.
-After a ten years as an air traffic controller, she spent ten years teaching Language Arts, Writing, and Film.
-She writes a variety of genres.
+JC Lynne (she/her) holds a BS in Aviation and Aerospace Management from Metropolitan State University of Denver, a BA in English, and an M.Ed in Education Education, both from Colorado State University.
+After ten years as an air traffic controller, she shifted to education, where she spent twelve years teaching Language Arts, Writing, and Film.